Locust Valley, New York: History

 By 1927, the wealthy Harrison Williams had established himself at his 150 acre Delano & Aldrich designed estate "Oak Point" at Bayville, on nearby Pine Island.
-Weekend guests (which several times included Scott Fitzgerald, the Prince of Wales, Cecil Beaton & Winston Churchill) arriving at the Locust Valley Station were often fetched in one of his fleet of Rolls-Royce motorcars which would stop in the hamlet for last-moment provisions.
+Weekend guests (which several times included Scott Fitzgerald, the Prince of Wales, Cecil Beaton or Winston Churchill) arriving at the Locust Valley Station were often fetched in one of his fleet of Rolls-Royce motorcars which would stop in the hamlet for last-moment provisions.
 At that time, Williams, a Wall Street tycoon, was considered the wealthiest American.
 In his book about the Great Depression The Great Crash 1929, John Kenneth Galbraith says of Williams' pyramiding of utilities holding companies, "If there must be madness something may be said for having it on a heroic scale".

-In the 1940s and 50s, Locust Valley was the country home of Robert A. Lovett, a partner (with Prescott Bush) in Brown Brothers Harriman Bank on Wall Street and a former United States Secretary of Defense; Elizabeth Shoumatoff, renowned portrait painter of President Franklin D. Roosevelt, and other local luminaries; and finally, Leonard Hall, The National Chairman of the Republican Party.
+In the 1940s and 1950s, Locust Valley was the country home of Robert A. Lovett, a partner (with Prescott Bush) in Brown Brothers Harriman Bank on Wall Street and a former United States Secretary of Defense; Elizabeth Shoumatoff, renowned portrait painter of President Franklin D. Roosevelt, and other local luminaries; and finally, Leonard Hall, The National Chairman of the Republican Party.
 The hamlet was also a regular stop for rest and relaxation for Edward VIII and Cole Porter.

 As the commercial center, with the railroad station for the surrounding Gold Coast communities, the geographically small Locust Valley became the name of reference for all surrounding areas between Glen Cove and Oyster Bay.
 This larger community, which now constitutes the Locust Valley School service area, was associated with the upper-class accent prevalent on the great estates: "Locust Valley Lockjaw."
 While the accent is not heard as much as it once was, Locust Valley remains a social center for upper-class New Yorkers.
 Many are members of the exclusive clubs in the area: Piping Rock Club, The Creek, Beaver Dam and the Seawanhaka Corinthian Yacht Club.